 Simon of Cyrene is mentioned in all three of the Synoptic gospels, which state that he was passing by when the soldiers who were about to execute Jesus forced him to carry the cross for Jesus, presumably because Jesus was too weak to carry it himself.

 The three accounts are very similar, but Mark’s gospel is the only one which includes the detail that Simon was “the father of Alexander and Rufus” (Mark 15:21).

 Who were Alexander and Rufus?
 Who knows.
 But tradition does associate Mark’s gospel with Rome — and with St Peter, who died in Rome — and Paul’s letter to the Romans includes a special greeting for “Rufus, chosen in the Lord, and his mother, who has been a mother to me, too” (Romans 16:13).
 Is that the same Rufus?
 I like to think so.
 It may be that Mark mentioned Simon’s sons because he knew his readers would recognize those names, whereas Matthew and Luke were writing for audiences that wouldn’t.

 And hey: If Paul and Mark are talking about the same guy, then it would seem that Mrs. Simon of Cyrene was a close friend of Paul’s, which is interesting in its own right.

 Anyway.
-I have noted in the past that at least two films do seem to acknowledge the bit about Simon’s sons — but the films I was aware of showed only one of his sons.
+I have noted in the past that at least one film does seem to acknowledge the bit about Simon’s sons — but the film I was aware of showed only one of his sons.

-Mel Gibson’s The Passion of the Christ (2004) also shows Simon walking with one of his sons before the soldiers force him to carry the cross (this time, against his will):
+That film is Mel Gibson’s The Passion of the Christ (2004), which shows Simon walking with one of his sons before the soldiers force him to carry the cross against his will: